ecmwf/metview-docs/docs/metview/macro/functions/thermo.rst

    * t: temperature (K)
    * td: dewpoint temperature (K)

-   The result is the relative humidity in the range of [0, 1].
+   The result is the relative humidity in % units.
 On error nil is returned.
 The computation is based on the following formula:

    .. math::